 The Bachelor of Arts (BA) in Studio Art is a one hundred-twenty (120) credit hour fundamental liberal arts program aiming to cross geographical and disciplinary boundaries while cultivating critical, creative and compassionate thinkers.

 To receive a BA degree in Studio Art, students must successfully complete one hundred-twenty (120) credit hours.
 The credit hours will be divided between:

 *The focus area requirement applies to all undergraduate art majors entering the Department of Art Summer C 2012 or later.

-Our BA advisor, Samantha Spiers, can provide additional guidance with regard to entrance and degree requirements.
+Our BA advisor, Emily Johnson, can provide additional guidance with regard to entrance and degree requirements.

 For incoming freshmen, transfer students, or students who wish to change their major to studio art, there are no pre-requisites for declaring a BA in Studio Art.
 There is NO portfolio review process.
 The minimum GPA is the university-required 2.0.
 Beginning the semester a student declares an art major and every semester thereafter, s/he will be charged a $125 departmental fee. *Note some studio and lab courses require an additional course fee.

 The Department of Art reserves the right to discontinue enrollment of art major students at any time if satisfactory academic progress is not being made.
 Students who have accumulated three unsatisfactory grades (U, F, D–, D, D+) in studio art or design courses taken for college credit at Florida State University or elsewhere will not be permitted to continue, be readmitted, or graduate with a major in studio art or design.
 Courses in which a grade below the minimum is received may only be repeated once.